ITALY TRAVEL GUIDE

 For more details on kite surfing in Italy expand this section!

 As in every country, you can travel around for as cheap or as expensive as you want.
 Italy can be one of the more expensive European countries to visit, but how much a visit will cost depends on where in the country you go and when.
 Much of Italy is little or no more expensive than its Eurozone neighbours, with reasonably priced accommodation and restaurant food.
-That said, you’ll find the south much less expensive than the north and as a broad guide, expect to pay most in Venice, Milan, Florence and Bologna, less in Rome, while in Naples and Sicily prices drop quite a lot in comparison.
+That said, you’ll find the south much less expensive than the north and as a broad guide, expect to pay most in Venice, Milan, Florence, and Bologna, less in Rome, while in Naples and Sicily prices drop quite a lot in comparison.
 During the height of summer, in July and August when the Italians take their holidays, hotel prices can escalate; outside the season, however, you can often negotiate much lower rates.

 Some basics are reasonably inexpensive, such as transport and, most notably, food, although drinking can be pricey unless you stick to wine.
 Room rates are in line with much of the rest of Europe, at least in the major cities and resorts.
 As an indication, you should be able to survive on a budget of about €50–60 per day if you stay in a hostel, have lunchtime snacks and a cheap evening meal.
 If you stay in a mid-range hotel and eat out twice a day, you’ll spend closer to €130–140 per day.
-An option to save on both accommodation and food cost is to consider renting rooms or apartments, through services like Airbnb.
+An option to save on both accommodation and food costs is to consider renting rooms or apartments, through services like Airbnb.
 In an expensive city like Paris, this will be the best value.